Notion 3.0 finally delivers one of the most‑requested enterprise features: granular database permissions, also known as page‑level access.

 Common use cases for Granular Database Permissions in Notion (and how to implement them)

-Use case General database permission Page‑level rule Additional setup Best for
+| Use case | General database permission | Page‑level rule | Additional setup | Best for |

 Edit your own tasks

-Can view or Can comment
+Can view or Can comment (restrict general access) |

-Person property: Owner/Assignee
+Person property: Owner/Assignee Permission: Can edit |

 Share a linked view filtered to “Owner = current user.”
+Enable Can Create Pages if users need to add their own tasks. |

-Team task databases where everyone can see all tasks but only edit their own.
+Team task databases where everyone can see all tasks but only edit their own. |

 Creators can share their pages

-(users can modify content but can’t share pages)
+Can edit content (users can modify content but can’t share pages) |

-Person property: Created by
+Person property: Created by Permission: Full access |

-None; creators get full sharing rights on the pages they make.
-Wikis or document hubs where authors need to share their pages with others.
+None; creators get full sharing rights on the pages they make. | Wikis or document hubs where authors need to share their pages with others. |

 Client portal/Freelancer dashboard

-(lock down the database for everyone else)
+No access (lock down the database for everyone else) |

-Permission: Can edit for freelancers
+Person property: Owner/Assignee Permission: Can edit for freelancers or Can view for clients |

-Provide a linked view filtered to show only the user’s own items.
-External partners who should see only their tasks or documents.
+External partners who should see only their tasks or documents. |

 Secure HR & sensitive docs

-(start fully restricted)
+No access (start fully restricted) |

-Use automations instead of rules: assign a “Team All” group by default; remove it when the page is tagged “HR” and add the appropriate private group.
-Requires automations to add and remove groups based on tags or status.
-HR records or any documents that only certain groups should see.
+Use automations instead of rules: assign a “Team All” group by default; remove it when the page is tagged “HR” and add the appropriate private group. | Requires automations to add and remove groups based on tags or status.
+Use a database button to lock down individual entries with one click. | HR records or any documents that only certain groups should see. |

-Add new entries via form
+Add new entries to a locked database

 ✅ Edit your own tasks